Will Play Therapy Help my Child?

 How Long Does Play Therapy Typically Take?

-Each play therapy session consists of 45 to 55 minutes, depending on the child’s developmental stage and attention ability.
+Each play therapy session consists of 50 minutes.
 Sessions typically occur weekly.
 A 10-15 minute parent check-in is expected at the beginning of each session for children 12 and under.
 Research suggests that it takes an average of 20 play therapy sessions for the child to resolve their problems, however some children may improve much faster while more serious or ongoing problems may take longer to treat.